How To Choose The Best Solar Panels

 Do I need a battery for my Solar System?

 So, is it worth investing in a solar battery for our solar system?
 Well, it depends on your situation.
-When batteries are installed, we can store the extra energy produced by the solar panels that is not consumed to be used later.
+When batteries are installed, we can store the extra energy produced by the solar panels that are not consumed to be used later.

 If you don’t have a battery, what happens at night when the solar panels are not producing energy is that you use the energy from the grid.